Which analyst expects NextPlay Technologies Inc. (NXTP) to perform well in the near future? - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Dec 14 when Sikora Timothy James sold 22,000 shares for $0.15 per share.
 The transaction valued at 3,300 led to the insider holds 6,000 shares of the business.

 Valuation Measures: